AljazG/asciiGenerator/readme.md

-## The Grubko ascii img generator
+## The Grubko ascii image generator

-A dank ass python script designed to convert your legal anime lolli photos into more legal and clean ascii grills
+A simple python script written to convert images into ascii art.

 ### Requirements